 2. Viewing Distance and Pixel Pitch

 Consider the typical viewing distance between the audience and the LED display.
-The pixel pitch, which is the distance between adjacent pixels, plays a role in determining the effective grayscale.
-Finer pixel pitches allow for more detailed rendering, necessitating a higher grayscale capability to display subtle variations clearly, especially when viewed up close.
+The pixel pitch—the distance between adjacent pixels—also plays a critical role.

 3. Viewing Angle